 In this Master's programme we focus on new and interdisciplinary forms of theatre, dance and dramaturgy.
-We are interested in how performance and choreography respond to current societal phenomena (such as debates around gender diversity, societal and ecological challenges, dance and neuroscience, or how media impacts perception), how this leads to new artistic forms and strategies and new modes of storytelling.
+We are interested in how performance and choreography respond to current societal phenomena, how this leads to new artistic forms and strategies and new modes of storytelling.
 We will teach you how to critically reflect and write about these developments.

 A diverse and international community